andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 # Acending Order

 """
-sorted function returns a new sequence with all the items in incremental order. sorted(sequence)
+sorted function returns a new sequence with all the items in incremental order (Ascending Order). sorted(sequence)
 """